 - the term « Ecological argumentation » refers to any claim, indication or presentation in any form whatsoever, that establishes a link between the brand(s), product(s), service(s) and/or action(s) of an advertiser, and the environment;

 - the term « Product » refers to all goods and services;

 - the term « Life-cycle » refers to consecutive and interlinked steps in the life of a product, from the stage of production to the final disposal of the product;

 - the term « Impact » refers to any influence on the environment or society, whether adverse or beneficial, wholly or partially resulting from the activities or products of an advertiser.
 For example, concerning the environment, a negative impact may be expressed in terms of pollution, emissions of greenhouse gases or reduction of biodiversity, among others;

-- the term « advertiser » refers to the brand under which the advertisement is issued and, where appropriate, the company to which it belongs if, and only if, membership is claimed.
+- the term « advertiser » refers to the brand under which the advertisement is issued and, where appropriate, the company to which it belongs if, and only if, ownership is claimed.

-In addition to specific French and Community legislation, these advertisements need, no matter what form they take, to comply with the Consolidated Code of the International Chamber of Commerce and with the following ethical rules.
+In addition to specific French and European legislation, these advertisements need, no matter what form they take, to comply with the Code on Advertising and Commercial Communications of the International Chamber of Commerce (ICC) and with the following ethical rules:

-1.4 The advertiser must be able to support its sustainable development claims by means of evidence that is reliable, objective and verifiable at the time of advertising.
+2.3 The advertiser must be able to support its sustainable development claims by means of evidence that is objective, reliable, truthful and verifiable at the time of advertising.

 For any message based on a scientific claim, the advertiser must be able to present the origin of the findings and methodology used for the calculation.